jaimederringer/human_behavior_genetics/README.md

 Final grades are based on total points; if Canvas shows a % calculation, ignore it.

-The primary goal of this course is to help you develop the skills to research and understand issues related to behavior genetics in the future.
-The best way to do that is to guide you through actually developing your own understanding of a topic that you're interested in.

 There are two kinds of assignemnts in this course: weekly activities (up to 5 points per week) and course project assignments (60 points total across 6 assignments).

 ### Weekly Activities